 Ask your doctor for treatment options for anyone who is two weeks old or older.

 The single best way to prevent the flu is to get a flu vaccine.
 Everyone six months and older needs a flu vaccine each year.
-You can get a flu vaccine at your doctors office or a local pharmacy.
-Visit the Flu Finder site below for a location near you.
+You can get a flu vaccine at your doctor's office or local pharmacy.
+To find a flu vaccine provider near you, visit the HealthMap Vaccine Finder.

 When to get vaccinated